Accidents happen - what you can do in the case of...

 Fixed appliances are unlikely to malfunction, however it can happen from time to time.
 In the case of a loose or lost plate, we will recement the appliance where possible, or sometimes make a new one if it has suffered any damage.

 Expansion appliances both removable and fixed also come with keys to expand the plates, which can be lost easily if not looked after.
-Always keep these in a safe place - if lost, let us know immediately so we can give you a new one and not delay the expansion process.
+Always keep these in a safe place - if lost, let us know immediately so we can give you a new one and not delay or reverse the expansion process.

 Invisalign is the appliance least likely to have any emergencies and accidents.
 This is because there is no metal or ceramic in your mouth - only removable plastic aligners.
 We do, however, bond small 'buttons' or 'attachments' of composite (filling materal) to some teeth, to help the plates adjust your teeth - sometimes, these can irritate you.
 In this case we can smooth them for you.